RichardFreedman/music_style_guide/audio_video_guide.md

 The workstations are for *temporary storage* of your working files.
 It's thus a good idea to back things up:  on **your own USB drive**, **Gdrive** or **OneDrive**.
 You will need to log into these services via a browser, since you are not actually logged in with your regular user account on the workstation itself. *Don't expect to leave your work on the shared computer!*

-Note that **Camtasia** files are stored in a proprietary format until you export them to MP4.
+Note that **Camtasia** files are stored in a proprietary format until you export them to MP3 (for audio alone) or MP4 (for video and audio together).
 Yes, you can back them up on Gdrive, etc, but be careful!

 ## Logging In